r-cute/xdial/docs/manual/en/perfmon.rst

    Press right buttton ⊙ to turn on/off perfmon server.

-Regarding your PC's OS, you need to download and run a respective client software, which can periodically read and send performance data to device.
+You also need to download and run a client software on your PC, which can periodically read and send performance data to device.

 .. toctree::
    :maxdepth: 1